 Nearly 100 volunteers sustain CCBF’s work, including operation of the revolving bail fund and local and national advocacy efforts to end money bond and pretrial incarceration.
 These volunteers work tirelessly to follow up on requests for help paying bond, fundraise money to replenish the revolving fund and sustain our other work, support people freed from jail, and push forward CCBF’s educational and campaign work.

 Decisions about who to post bond for are made by a Review Committee composed of people who are not part of the collective and who are involved in Chicago’s many movements for abolition and racial justice.
 We are committed to ensuring that people who are formerly incarcerated, people whose loved ones are currently or formerly incarcerated, and people whose communities are disproportionately harmed by criminalization have decision-making power regarding who CCBF posts bond for.
 Review Committee membership rotates, but current Review Committee members include organizers with Black and Pink Chicago, Love & Protect, Moms United Against Violence and Incarceration, and Survived and Punished.

 For the first two years of our existence, CCBF was an all-volunteer organization.
 As the organization rapidly grew, we hired our first employee in February 2017.
-While much of CCBF’s work is still driven by volunteers, CCBF now has a staff of three full-time and three part-time employees.
+While much of CCBF’s work is still driven by volunteers, CCBF now has a staff of eight full-time employees and one intern.